Reserve Course Materials

 - 1. Create a simple reading list, use your course title (i.e. ANTHR 208) as the list name and select the term - this links your textbook with your course.

-- 2. Use the Add Resource button to locate the title of your textbook (if not available, please add it manually).
+- 2. Use the Add Resource button to locate the title of your textbook.

 - 3. Click the Review & Publish button.